superfly/docs/flyctl/cmd/flyctl_resume.md

-# _flyctl resume_

-Resume an application

-### About

-The RESUME command will restart a previously suspended application.
+The `resume` command will restart a previously suspended application.
 The application will resume with its original region pool and a min count of one meaning there will be one running instance once restarted.
-Use SCALE SET MIN= to raise the number of configured instances.
+Use `scale set min=` to raise the number of configured instances.

-### Usage
+## Usage

 ~~~
 flyctl resume [APPNAME] [flags]
 ~~~

-### Options
+## Options

 ~~~
   -h, --help   help for resume
 ~~~

-### Global Options
+## Global Options

 ~~~
   -t, --access-token string   Fly API Access Token